1Password/scim-examples/kubernetes/README.md

 **NOTE:** As of October 2020, the `scim-examples` Kubernetes deployment now uses `op-scim-config.yaml` to set the configuration needed for your SCIM Bridge, and has changed the deployment names from `op-scim` to `op-scim-bridge`, and `redis` to `op-scim-redis` for clarity and consistency.

 You’ll need to re-configure your options in `op-scim-config.yaml`, particularly `OP_LETSENCRYPT_DOMAIN`.
-You may also want to delete your previous `op-scim` and `redis` deployments.
+You may also want to delete your previous `op-scim` and `redis` deployments to prevent conflict between the two versions.

 ```bash
 kubectl delete deployments.apps op-scim redis